 Many people consider that registration of the commercial title and the commercial company into the trade registration offices means simultaneous protection of the trademark.
 This is the most common misconception.
-It is important to comprehend the differences between the commercial titles and the trademarks.
+It is important to comprehend the differences between commercial titles and trademarks.

 What Kind of Rights does Trademark Registration Provide?

-Registration of a trademark shall grant the holder of the said trademark the right of sole use of the trademark and protect unauthorized use of such trademark.
+Registration of a trademark shall grant the holder of the said trademark the right of sole use of the trademark and protect unauthorized use of the such trademark.